-If, for whatever reason, you aren’t going to try a different antiviral drug, you won’t necessarily need more viral load testing.
+If you aren’t going to try a different antiviral drug for whatever reason, you won’t necessarily need more viral load testing.
 But you still have an infection that needs attention.
-This means regular blood count and liver function tests.
-By working closely with your doctor, you can quickly address any problems that arise.

 If you’ve tried several therapies without success, you might want to consider applying for a clinical trial.
 These trials sometimes allow you to try new drugs that are still in the testing stage.
 Clinical trials tend to have strict criteria, but your doctor should be able to provide more information.

 Even if you don’t have many symptoms right now, hepatitis C is a chronic illness.
 So it’s important to take care of your overall health, paying particular attention to your liver.
 Make your health your top priority.

 - Maintain a good relationship with your doctor.
 Report new symptoms right away, including anxiety and depression.
 Check with your doctor before taking new medicines or supplements, as some can be harmful to your liver.
 Your doctor can also keep you informed of the latest advances in treatment.